iterative/dvc.org/content/docs/use-cases/fast-data-storage-layer.md

 efficient storage layer globally — for all your team's projects.
 This approach can help in situations such as:

-- You need to speed up data transfers from a massive object store on the cloud, or to move a growing data store out of your machine without slowing things down.
+- You want to speed up data transfers from a massive object store which is currently on the cloud, or to move a growing dataset out of your machine without slowing things down.
 How do you plug in something in the middle (like a NAS drive) to existing projects?

 - Upgrading your storage platform is expensive.
 Can you pay only for fast access to the data sets that are needed regularly?

-- You want to de-duplicate files automatically when multiple people are working on the same datasets (for example, on a
+- You want to de-duplicate files automatically when multiple people are working on the same data (for example, on a
   [shared development server](#example-shared-development-server)).

 - Your team shares access to a GPU server for machine learning